Research on yarn and the performativity of laying out yarn

 I collaborate with Norwegian visual artist Tina Jonsbu, currently artistic PhD candidate at KHIO Oslo, since 2016 on a research project where we engage with the materiality of yarn and with the pondering on similarities and diffrences in our respect art fields and practices.
 We met at the Summer School for Artistic Research in Tromso, Norway.
 We share an intrest in minimalism, conceptual art and the clivage of how Agnes Martin´s work was placed in a minimalist canon though she herself conceived her work as expressionist.

 From my perspective as artist-researcher with a background in choreography the work contributes to an expanded notion of choreography.
 The collaboration is a piece of reflection that sheds light on processuality versus fixed object, bodily perception and duration, performance understood in the first place as "doing" .
-In other words: How to inhabit a space with the physical body present without classifying the doing as dance or choreography or even live art but by translating performing in the first place as “doing”?
+In other words: How to inhabit a space with the physical body present without classifying the doing as dance or choreography but by translating performing in the first place as “doing”?

 "Keep on Threading or: a title", performed by Jana Unmüßig, CARPA6 - Conference of Artistic Research 2019, August 2019.